Northroot-Labs/northroot-kernel/docs/developer/architecture.md

 **Dependencies**: `northroot-canonical`, `northroot-journal`

-**Note**: This is a standalone application (not a workspace crate), built with path dependencies to the kernel crates.
+**Note**: This is a standalone application that uses path dependencies to the kernel crates.

 ---